-In the early 1990s, it was recommended that babies sleep on their backs, thus reducing the number of sudden infant deaths by half.
+In the early 1990s, it was recommended that babies sleep on their backs ( back to sleep campaign ), thus halving the number of cases of sudden infant death.
 But on the other hand, this has caused an increase in cranial deformities in babies, the most common being flat head syndrome or plagiocephaly.
 If this is something that worries you, don’t worry, in this article we are going to show you how to correct a flat head in a baby.

 Reasons why plagiocephaly appears

 The baby’s skull in the first months is soft and its plates are mobile to facilitate delivery.
 The plates have spaces between them so that the brain can also develop, grow and expand.
 Its malleability causes, on the contrary, that it can take inappropriate forms.

 That is why infants, in their first four months of life, the more time they spend on their backs with their heads always resting on the same side, the more likely they are to acquire a flattened shape.
 Don’t worry if the flattening is very slight, in fact, most babies have asymmetrical heads.

 How to fix a baby’s flat head

 There are many treatments to be done until the baby reaches his first year of life.
 This is why early detection is so important.
 If you see that there is something that is not going well, do not hesitate, take your baby to the pediatrician and if necessary insist that they check it well, here time is money and plays against it.

 The first thing the doctor will recommend is that you alternate the position of the baby during the day.
 As we have said, infants should sleep on their backs to avoid sudden death.
 So you should leave the rest of the postures for when you are observing it.

 One way to get him to turn his head to the side you want is by placing a special cushion for it.
 Be careful, use only a suitable cushion and in the correct way, not doing so can cause the baby to suffocate.
 Another way is to put an ornament or mobile that draws his attention to the side where we want him to place his head.